 In a joint statement, Key2 managing director Mark Hammond and Horizon chief executive Paul Callander commented:

 “We’re delighted to announce that Key2 has become part of the Horizon Care and Education Group.
 This represents an exciting opportunity, which will enable us to extend our homes and services into new areas, and improve what we offer to the children and young people we’re here to help.
 We look forward to sharing more details about our future plans.”

 Stephen Knowles and Mark Hammond on behalf of the shareholders of Key2 commented:

-“We’d like to thank Ian and Holly and the team at HMT for all their advice and support to help us achieve the sale of Key2.
+“We’d like to thank the team at HMT for all their advice and support to help us achieve the sale of Key2.
 It was a complex process, which required significant hands on input from them over several issues throughout the transaction.